BucketPDF/bucketpdf-node/README.md

 # Bucketpdf   [![Build Status](https://travis-ci.org/BucketPDF/bucketpdf-node.svg?branch=master)](https://travis-ci.org/BucketPDF/bucketpdf-node)

 This module allows you to use easily sign URLs to be used with the BucketPDF service.
+Automatically tested against 0.12, 4, 5 and 6 node versions.

 ## Installation